PakistanAI/Educational_guide/README.md

 - Students are expected to code the machine learning algorithms themselves
 - Andrew Ng delivers practical advice on how to approach and solve machine learning problems throughout the course

-Disadvatages:
+Disadvantages:
 - Delivering mathematical intuition becomes difficult due to the increased mathematical complexity in certain algorithms
 - Octave/MATLAB is used for programming assignments in the course (less recognised programming language within the machine learning community)

 #### [Machine Learning on Coursera by Carlos Guestrin and Emily Fox](https://www.coursera.org/learn/ml-foundations)
 Access: Audit / Financial aid (2-3 weeks approval time) / Payment
-This course can be considered as a less intensive and shorter substitute for [Andrew Ng's machine learning course](#machine-learning-on-coursera-by-andrew-ng).
+This course can be considered as a less intensive and shorter substitute for [Andrew Ng's machine learning course](#andrew-ng-coursera).
 Advantages:
 - Algorithms are explained but students are not required to code them themselves - focus is mainly on learning how to use libraries
 - Python, a well used language in the data science community, is used throughout the assignments